MargiPandya27/ContraFusionNet/README.md

 ## Dataset Preparation
 ### Data preparation
-You need to download the [Cityscapes](https://www.cityscapes-dataset.com/) datasets.
+You need to download the [Cityscapes](https://www.cityscapes-dataset.com/) dataset.

 Your directory tree should be look like this:
 ````bash